-Wayne David has been the Labour Member of Parliament for the Caerphilly constituency since June 2001.
+Wayne David was first elected as the Labour Member of Parliament for the Caerphilly constituency in June 2001.

 Between October 2013 and May 2015 Wayne was the Parliamentary Private Secretary to Ed Miliband, as Leader of the Labour Party.
 For the two previous years, Wayne was the Shadow Minister for Political and Constitutional Reform after having served as the Shadow Minister for Europe between October 2010 and October 2011.
 He has also served as the Shadow Minister for Wales.